bhklab/handbook/docs/disciplines/Data_Science/Data_Curation/Non_IO_Clinical_Trial_Curation/index.md

 # Non-IO Clinical Trial Curation

-This documentation describes the curation process of clinical trial data for immunotherapy datasets into a standardized R object.
+This documentation describes the curation process of clinical trial data for non-immunotherapy datasets into a standardized R object.

 ## Non-immunotherapy datasets